jclin168/yt-skipad/README.md

 # yt-skipad

-Skip Ads after 5s automatically
+To automatically skip YouTube Ads after 5s without pressing the button in your remote control or YouTube app.

+Dependency
+* go-chromecast